udexon/Phoom/Why_Phos_Metashellet.md

 - Explain free software revolution 2.0 to clone MAGAF as motivation for YAHUDI

+The roles of free software programmers play on education in computer programming in the past few decades.
+Bottlenecks.
+How to overcome?

 This article is targeted at both senior and novice developers:
 - Senior can help develop upstream of Phoom.
 - Junior can learn downstream, then develop upstream.